deepakr-28/simply-jekyll/_posts/2021-06-01-reddit-strategy.md

 comments: true
 ---

-In this post, I'll explain how you can come up with a start-up idea, get it validated, build an MVP and have a great launch while providing value for the subreddit community.
-Here are a few examples of the Reddit launch which benefitted the communities more than the creators and in turn found "community-idea fit".
+In this post, I'll explain how you can come up with a start-up idea, get it validated, and have a great launch while providing value for the subreddit.
+I will not be discussing "how to build MVP" part because that'd be a waste of time for everybody.
 I've validated multiple products on Reddit and built one of them.
-The product I built was for self-learners and I leveraged a self-learning community called r/learnprogramming to validate and release it.
+The product I ended up building was for self-learners and I leveraged a self-learning community called r/learnprogramming.
+Using this strategy,

 - I ended up garnering 300,000 views, 1500 sign-ups for the product.
 - It was largely driven by a post that got 4200 upvotes, 170 awards, 200 comments which were absolutely pivotal for getting feedback.
 - I spent $0 to do this while managing a day job.

 The framework that I listed down here can be used for Discord and other forums too.
 I'm sticking to Reddit since that's where I personally found success.
-These are a few examples
+Here are a few examples of the Reddit launches which benefitted the communities more than the creators and in turn found "community-idea fit".

 - [ReallyConfused - r/learnprogramming](https://www.reddit.com/r/learnprogramming/comments/lrcrxx/to_make_careerplanning_less_confusing_while/)
 - [Ente.io - r/degoogle](https://www.reddit.com/r/degoogle/comments/njatok/we_built_an_endtoend_encrypted_alternative_to/)